IddCx Objects

 IDDCX_SWAPCHAIN

-This object represents a swapchain that will provide desktop images to display on a connected monitor.
+This object represents a swapchain that provides desktop images to display on a connected monitor.
 The swapchain has multiple buffers to allow the OS to compose the next desktop image in one buffer while the IDD is accessing another buffer.
-The IDDCX_SWAPCHAIN is a child of the IDDCX_MONITOR so there will only be one assigned swapchain to a given monitor at any time.
+The IDDCX_SWAPCHAIN is a child of the IDDCX_MONITOR so there's only one assigned swapchain to a given monitor at any time.

 IDDCX_OPMCTX